OpenMBEE has several open source modeling projects built within the OpenMBEE Software

 Cameo MDK Systems Reasoner for Cameo Systems Modeler

 Convenience tooling for UML/SysML inheritance using the Block Specific Type pattern

 The Model Management System (MMS) provide services for managing models and is a version control system for structured data.
 It exposes model information through RESTful web services that can be used for CRUD operations, branching, and tagging of the model repository.
 This heart of the MMS is the View Service which supports the transclusion features of Views.

 The MMS also provides web services for storing and searching Jupyter Lab notebooks.

-Swagger-UI (use openmbeeguest/guest for readonly access)
+Swagger-UI (use openmbeeguest/guest for readonly access, version 3.X)

 VE enables users to interact with models within a web-based environment.
 It interacts with the MMS REST API to provide a web environment to create, read, and update model elements, including Documents and Views.
 VE works in conjunction with the various Model Development Kits so data in different modeling tools can be shown in a primarily narrative format on the web without losing the connection to the data sources.

 The Platform for Model Analysis (PMA) serves as a way to automate various forms of analyses.
 Current feature is automated regenerating document view instances that are created in MagicDraw.